miko-ai-org/llmbatching/README.md

 # OpenAI Batching

-This is a service which sits between you and OpenAI, exposing a simple, one to one batching interface to your queries so that you can reduce costs by 50%.
+This is a service which sits between your backend and OpenAI, exposing a simple, one to one batching interface to your queries so that you can reduce costs by 50%.
 It's only applicable for non real time tasks, for example: bulk evals or classifying large datasets.
 It's built on top of [Open AI's batching APIs](https://platform.openai.com/docs/guides/batch#4-check-the-status-of-a-batch).

 ## Why does this exist?
 Simply, to save 50% costs on OpenAI queries.
-Also, the interface of this library is much simpler than the raw batching APIs.
+Also, the interface of this library is much simpler than the raw batching APIs:

 The normal OpenAI query is like follows:
 ```typescript
 import OpenAI from 'openai';